RudiHansen/CCComputer/README.md

 Needs to be able to send work orders to turtles.

 # Next Step
-Have first to make some changes to the Main computer.
-Has to have a main.lua main controller program.
-Has to maintain a table of Turtles
-Make screen control module
-    1 : Main screen with menu
-    2 : Show Turtle list
-    3 : Show Turtle questions

 Still Missing:

-(Done)No matter how the turtle stops working, it has to empty storage and refuel on the way back.

-(Done)Clear area method needs to call moveTo with the correct axispriority, and also calculate where the turtle should go before beginning the job.
-(Call to moveTo)

-(Done)Think about how to get the moveTo method to select the right axispriority, or just perhaps the call to it from ClearArea.

-Find a good way to store data on the computer about Turtles, and positions of storage and fuel.
-So make a list with these fields:
-Id  Name    PosX    PosZ    PosY    Face
-1   Miner1  75      -41     63      "S"
-2   Miner2  77      -41     63      "S"
-3   Fuel    73      -40     63      "N"
-4   DropOff 74      -40     63      "N"

-Then I need a screen on the Computer to show the list, and possibility to Edit, Delete and Add Records.
-This has to be on the actual computer not the Monitor.

 Also need to work on block avoidance, it is simply not good enough as it is now.